shasibhusanJena/user-sync.py/docs/en/user-manual/oneroster.md

             default_user_filter: 'students'		# Default choice for user filter if none specified
      ```

 2. Fill out the connection settings.
 You MUST enter either 'clever' or 'classlink' for the platform type, though additional platforms may be supported in the future.
 The client ID and secret should come from your SIS dashboard (see the prerequisites section above).
 These keys enable UST to connect to your Oneroster instance.
 The hostname can be set as noted above for clever, or as your classlink URL for classlink.
 This may look like:  `https://example-ca-v2.oneroster.com/ims/oneroster/v1p1/` or similar.
 The page size and max user count can be ignored and set to default (see the comment above if you want to use them).
 Likewise, the access token field can also be ignored.
-This  field is only valid for clever - and, if set, will override the client id and secret paramters.
-This provides and alternative configuration that doesn't require the API credentials.
+This  field is only valid for clever.
+	## **To use clever you must have a district token or use TEST_TOKEN for testing.**

 3. In the schema section, you can configure the default settings for your API.
 The two which should be considered carefully are the match groups and key identifier settings.
 If these are not set according to your platform (classlink vs clever) and group name conventions, you will not be able to sync users.
 The other options are filters that determine what kind of data can be fetched.
 The default group and user filters will be explained in the next section as they apply directly to the group mapping configuration.